Curriculum and Instruction MEd Degree

 Enhance Your Teaching Career With Specialized Skill

 Earn a master’s degree in education with a major in curriculum and instruction from The University of Texas at Tyler by completing 30 credit hours of upper-level coursework.
-This flexible degree program can be completed in as little as 2 years.
+This flexible degree program can be completed in as little as two years.

 - Many online classes are offered to accommodate working teachers.

 - Attend summer sessions that fit with your school’s academic calendar.